 If a border crossing is held up, the culprit is often incomplete information on the commercial invoice or poor communication between the carrier and the customs broker.
 So, be precise and make sure your broker is in place before the shipment moves.

-If your goods meet the NAFTA rules concerning the country of production, you may also need to include a Certificate of Origin to benefit from duty free customs clearance.
+If your goods meet the USMCA rules concerning the country of production, you may also need to include a Certificate of Origin to benefit from duty free customs clearance.

 How your freight clears customs.